Geneticerror/python-convert/README.md

 Convert XML document to Python Object
 -------------------------------------
-This example converts an xml document in a Python Object.
+This example converts a xml document in a Python Object.

      from pyconvert.pyconv import convertXML2OBJ
      from xml.dom.minidom import parseString